 1 spot added - 20 photos shared

-Located in the southern neighborhoods of Nouméa, la Baie des Citrons is one of the most accessible snorkeling spots of New Caledonia.
-Sea turtles, sea snakes and hundreds of species of tropical fish can all be seen here, particularly at the coral reef bordering both ends of the beach.
-Don’t hesitate to pay it a visit if you stay in Nouméa.
+Located in southern Nouméa, Baie des Citrons is probably the most accessible shore snorkeling location in the city.
+Sea turtles, sea kraits and hundreds of species of tropical fish can be seen here, particularly around the coral reef bordering both ends of the beach.
+Don’t hesitate to pay it a visit if you stay for a day or two in Nouméa.

-La Baie des Citrons (Lemons Bay) is located in Noumea’s urban area, approximately 2.5km south to the city center.
+Baie des Citrons (Lemons Bay) is located in Noumea’s urban area, approximately 2.5km south of the city center.
 If you come by car, you’ll find parking spaces along the beach or in the nearby parking areas.
-This spot is also well served by public transportation.
+This spot is also well-served by public transportation.
 The Aquarium des Lagons is just a 150-meters walk from the south tip of the beach.

-You can enter the water anywhere along the beach.
-Since the central part of the bay is the least interesting part to snorkel, we recommend you to enter the water on the northern or the southern tips of the beach, closer to the reef areas.
+You can enter the water anywhere from the beach.
+Since the central part of the bay has not much sea life, we recommend you enter the water on the northern or the southern tip of the beach, closer to the reef areas.

-All the bay is worth exploring, but underwater life is at its most abundant along the reef areas extending on either sides of the bay.
-The central part of the bay is of less interest, mainly made up of sandy beds sprinkled with some coral bommies (↕3-15ft/1-5m).
+All of the bay is worth exploring, but underwater life is at its most abundant along the reef areas extending on either side of the bay.
+The central part of the bay features sandy beds which are less interesting (↕3-15ft/1-5m).

-In la Baie des Citrons, you will also have good chances to spot sea turtles, mainly hawksbill sea turtles.
-They can be seen either in the reef areas and in the central part of the bay.
-As always with sea turtles, respect the elementary rules of observation: don’t chase them, don’t hold on to their shells, don’t touch them, and stay at a reasonable distance when they come up to the surface to breathe.
+In Baie des Citrons, you will also have good chances to spot sea turtles, mainly hawksbill sea turtles.
+They can be seen either in the reef areas or in the central part of the bay.

 You must be logged in to post a comment.